-The Audit Committee was established pursuant to a resolution of the directors passed on 13 December 2017 in compliance with Rule 5.28 of the GEM Listing Rules and with written terms of reference in compliance with the Corporate Governance Code and the Corporate Governance Report as set out in Appendix 15 to the GEM Listing Rules.
-The primary duties of the Audit Committee include (i) making recommendations to the Board on the appointment and removal of external auditors; (ii) reviewing the financial information and providing advice in respect of financial reporting process; (iii) overseeing the risk management and internal control systems of the Group; and (iv) monitoring continuing connected transactions (if any).
+The Audit Committee was established pursuant to a resolution of the directors passed on 13 December 2017 in compliance with Rule 5.28 of the GEM Listing Rules and with written terms of reference in compliance with the Corporate Governance Code and the Corporate Governance Report as set out in Appendix C1 to the GEM Listing Rules.
+The primary duties of the Audit Committee include (i) making recommendations to the Board on the appointment and removal of external auditors; (ii) reviewing and supervising the financial statements and material advice in respect of financial reporting; (iii) overseeing internal control and risk management procedures and corporate governance of the Company; (iv) supervising internal control systems of the Group: and (v) monitoring continuing connected transactions (if any).

-The Audit Committee currently consists of all three of the independent non-executive Directors, namely Mr. Kong Chi Mo, Dato' Dr. Sim Mong Keang and Mr. Eugene Lim Chin Hon and the chairman is Mr. Kong Chi Mo.
+The Audit Committee currently consists of all three of the independent non-executive Directors, namely Mr. Lau Kin Chung Alex, Mr. Ma Yue Leong, Benjamin and Mr. Eugene Lim Chin Hon and the chairman is Mr. Lau Kin Chung Alex.

-The Audit Committee with senior management have reviewed the audited consolidated results of the Group for the year ended 31 December 2023 and this announcement with the external auditor of the Company.
+The Audit Committee with senior management have reviewed the consolidated results of the Group for the year ended 31 December 2024 and this announcement with the external auditor of the Company.